Extended Industry Standard Architecture: Technical data

 Although the MCA bus had a slight performance advantage over EISA (bus speed of 10 MHz, compared to 8.33 MHz), EISA contained almost all of the technological benefits that MCA boasted, including bus mastering, burst mode, software-configurable resources, and 32-bit data/address buses.
 These brought EISA nearly to par with MCA from a performance standpoint, and EISA easily defeated MCA in industry support.

 EISA replaced the tedious jumper configuration common with ISA cards with software-based configuration.
 Every EISA system shipped with an EISA configuration utility; this was usually a slightly customized version of the standard utilities written by the EISA chipset makers.
 The user would boot into this utility, either from floppy disk or on a dedicated hard-drive partition.
 The utility software would detect all EISA cards in the system and could configure any hardware resources (interrupts, memory ports, etc.) on any EISA card (each EISA card would include a disk with information that described the available options on the card) or on the EISA system motherboard.
 The user could also enter information about ISA cards in the system, allowing the utility to automatically reconfigure EISA cards to avoid resource conflicts.

+The EISA had support for plug and play with special manufacturer drivers; however it was not widely used on desktop PCs.

+The EISA had support for interrupt sharing, as well as 32-bit DMA.

 Similarly, Windows 95, with its Plug-and-Play capability, was not able to change the configuration of EISA cards, but it could detect the cards, read their configuration, and reconfigure Plug-and-Play hardware to avoid resource conflicts.
 Windows 95 would also automatically attempt to install appropriate drivers for detected EISA cards.